bhillig/CShell/README.md

 commandLineArg() struct. </br></br>

 # Checking for background jobs
-Since our shell's behavior will substancially change if its executing a </br>
+Since the shell's behavior will substancially change if its executing a </br>
-background process, we check for this right before we parse the input.
+background process, it checks for this right before it parses the input.
 The </br>
 implementation simply checks the last token of the input for an ampersand </br>
 symbol.
 If one is detected it replaces the symbol with a "" and returns 1, </br>
 otherwise it returns 0.
 The removal of the symbol is done since it's only </br>
 there to notify the shell it wants to be run in the background. </br> </br>

 # Built in commands
-Now that the command has been parsed, we run it through the built in </br>
+Now that the command has been parsed, it'll run through the built in </br>
 commands (exit, cd, etc) since the work involved with those is specific. </br>
 If none of those commands match, we then fork() to create a child process </br>
 for our pipeline. </br> </br>